paulbradish/awesome-digital-marketing/README.md

 - [Lorem Ipsum](https://loremipsum.io/) - A lorem ipsum generator.
 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
 - [Make My Persona](https://www.hubspot.com/make-my-persona) - Create professional, customizable buyer personas in minutes with the help of our intuitive free generator and share the templates with your team.
 - [Wordtune](https://www.wordtune.com/) - Say exactly what you mean through clear, compelling and authentic writing.
-### Content Research
-- [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
-It unearths troves of data, in an effective and easy to use way.
-- [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
-- [Explain Paper](https://www.explainpaper.com/) - Use AI to paraphrase and summarize technical documents.
-This is really helpful during the research phase if you're not quite grasping a topic.
-- [Google Trends](https://trends.google.com/trends/) - Explore what the world is searching (on Google).
-- [People Also Ask](https://www.neuraltext.com/ai/people-also-ask) - Get dozens of popular questions your audience also asked and discover untapped content opportunities.